Designing AI-Infused Interactive Systems for Online Communities: A Systematic Literature Review: Methodology

 \subsubsection{Screening}

 Two authors (henceforth analysts) independently screened the initial set of papers based on titles and abstracts, applying the following inclusion and exclusion criteria: 1) The papers must be written in English.
 2) The papers must be peer-reviewed and substantive, excluding non-archival works and unreviewed materials.
 3) The study must be situated in the context of online communities.
-We adopt an inclusive definition of online communities as: \textit{``cyberspace[s] supported by computer-based information technology, centered upon communication and interaction of participants to generate member-driven content, resulting in a relationship being built''} \cite{lee2003virtual}.
-4) The papers should describe an AI-infused system.
+We adopt an inclusive definition of online communities as: \textit{``cyberspace[s] supported by computer-based information technology, centered upon communication and interaction of participants to generate member-driven content, resulting in a relationship being built''} \cite{lee2003virtual}. \yh{This definition emphasizes UGC as the medium of interaction (thereby excluding purely functional communication tools like video conferencing apps) and the emergence of social relationships (excluding transactional platforms like e-commerce or transient task crowdsourcing where no communal bond is formed).
+Under these constraints, a broad scope is essential to capture an evolving landscape where platform boundaries blur (e.g., forums vs. chats).
+It enables us to synthesize AI design patterns that address fundamental challenges related to content and relationships shared across diverse architectures.} 4) The papers should describe an AI-infused system.
 To align with the focus of this review, we limit our scope to human-centric, AI-supported tools, excluding studies that are purely empirical or do not involve system design.
-We define AI broadly as \textit{``systems that display intelligent behavior by analyzing their environment and taking actions - with some degree of autonomy - to achieve specific goals''} \cite{sheikh2023artificial}, where heuristics-based, ML-based, and LLM-based AI are all included.
-Uncertainties during screening were resolved through discussion between the analysts.
+We define AI broadly as \textit{``systems that display intelligent behavior by analyzing their environment and taking actions - with some degree of autonomy - to achieve specific goals''} \cite{sheikh2023artificial}, where heuristics-based AI, ML-based AI, and GenAI are all included. \yh{We adopt this comprehensive definition because a system's impact in online communities often stems from its perceived function and social role rather than algorithmic complexity alone.
+This inclusive scope ensures the retention of foundational tools that significantly shape community dynamics, capturing the full spectrum of sociotechnical interventions used to address diverse community challenges.} Uncertainties during screening were resolved through discussion between the analysts.
 This process resulted in a corpus of 221 papers.